What would make Brass magnetic? - finishing.com

 It is the nickel which modifies the physical structure of the steel and makes it non-magnetic.
 So the answer is yes, the magnetic properties of stainless steel are very dependent on the elements added into the alloy, and specifically the addition of nickel can change the structure from magnetic to non-magnetic.

-- what is stone crushing machien
+- what is ore crushing and screening

-- what is baby powder used for
+- what is the machinery used for rock sand

-- what is crusher sand
+- what is a horizontal milling machine

 - what is meant by fine crusher stone crusher machine